g-ar/g-ar.github.io/posts/getting-started-with-experimental-mathematics/index.rst

 To rephrase the problem:

-/There are :math:`m` people with one ball each, and :math:`n` boxes.
+There are :math:`m` people with one ball each, and :math:`n` boxes.
 In a round, each of them picks one box randomly (uniformly and independently) and drops the ball in it.
 Whichever box is not empty is removed, and the next round starts.
-How many rounds, on an average, will it take till no boxes are left?/
+How many rounds, on an average, will it take till no boxes are left?

 Obtaining a formula directly by combinatorial arguments without computing any values and getting it right is quite difficult, and prone to errors.